 Co-Ben / Cool employed the mastering and pressing services of RCA Victor, as can be discerned from the matrix numbers.
 Maybe also the RCA Victor studio on Navy Pier... though we lack documentation on this.

-Although the four released sides have consecutive matrix numbers, which suggest that they were recorded at the same session with the same studio band, there were two different headliners, so for clarity we have divided the listings by headliner.
-The two releases that didn't materialize were by Herbert Beard (sides now placed with those that were released) and Charlie Bennett (now given their own entry).
+Although the four released sides have consecutive matrix numbers, which suggest that they were recorded at the same session with the same studio band, there were two different headliners.
+For clarity's sake we've divided the listings by headliner.
+The two releases that didn't materialize were by Herbert Beard (sides placed with those that were released) and Charlie Bennett (which rate their own entry).

 Bluesman Billy Boy Arnold was born William Arnold on September 16, 1935, in Chicago.
 His first public performances were on 47th Street with Bo Diddley’s street band, in which he played harmonica.
 When Co-Ben picked him up, he had not yet turned 18.
 Cosey and partners must have considered Bo Diddley's electric guitar and Jerome Green's maracas too rough and ready for the kind of recording session they had in mind, because they recorded Arnold with the suaver backing of Bob Carter's combo.
 Or it might just have been that they had Carter's combo already lined up for everything they planned to record.